How Long Do Late Payments Stay On a Credit Report?

 Is it true that after 7 years your credit is clear?

-Late payments and some other negative factors do remain on your credit report for seven years.
+How long missed payments and late payments stay on your credit report is usually seven years.
 That means that if you have not had any negative marks or late payments for seven years, you’ll be starting with a fresh slate.

 Is payment history a big factor in your credit score?